+Commented [SS147]: Revised in grade band, deleted here, based on feedback.

+Core Ideas for Knowing Science

+Physical Science

+- P1: All matter in the Universe is made of very small particles. - P2: Objects can affect other objects at a distance. - P3: Changing the movement of an object requires a net force to be acting on it. - P4: The total amount of energy in a closed system is always the same but can be transferred from one energy store to another during an event.

+Earth and Space Science

+- E1: The composition of the Earth and its atmosphere and the natural and human processes occurring within them shape the Earth's surface and its climate. - $\hbox{E2: The Earth and our solar system are a very small part of one of many galaxies within the Universe.}\\$

+Life Science

-Core Ideas for Knowing Science Core Ideas for Using Science Physical Science P1: All matter in the Universe is made of very small particles.
-P2: Objects can affect other objects at a distance.
-P3: Changing the movement of an object requires a net force to be acting on it.
-P4: The total amount of energy in a closed system is always the same but can be transferred from one energy store to another during an event.
-Earth and Space Science E1: The composition of the Earth and its atmosphere and the natural and human processes occurring within them shape the Earth's surface and its climate.
-E2: The Earth and our solar system are a very small part of one of many galaxies within the Universe.
-Life Science L1: Organisms are organized on a cellular basis and have a finite life span.
-L2: Organisms require a supply of energy and materials for which they often depend on, or compete with, other organisms.
-L3: Genetic information is passed down from one generation of organisms to another.
-L4: The theory of evolution seeks to make clear the unity and diversity of living and extinct organisms.
-U1: Science's-The purpose of science is to find the cause or causes of phenomena in the natural world.
-U2: Scientific explanations, theories, and models are those that best fit the evidence available at a particular time.
-U3: The knowledge produced by science is used in engineering and technologies to solve problems and/or create products.
-U4: Applications of science often have both positive and negative ethical, social, economic, and/or political implications.
+- L1: Organisms are organized on a cellular basis and have a finite life span. - L2: Organisms require a supply of energy and materials for which they often depend on, or compete with, other organisms. - L3: Genetic information is passed down from one generation of organisms to another. - L4: The theory of evolution seeks to make clear the unity and diversity of living and extinct organisms.

+Core Ideas for Using Science

+- U1: Science's Scientists explain phenomena using evidence obtained from observations and or scientific investigations.
+Evidence may lead to developing models and or theories to make sense of phenomena.
+As new evidence is discovered, models and theories can be revised. - U1: The knowledge produced by science is used in engineering and technologies to solve problems and/or create products. - U3: Applications of science often have both positive and negative ethical, social, economic, and/or political implications.

+Commented [148]: A group of multilevel science experts struggled to reach consensus on U1 and U2 in application to the standard, therefore the field would have similar struggles.
+By combining these, it helps to build depth to the standard instead of limiting the knowledge of a particular standard to U1 or U2.

+DRAFT - Arizona Science Standards - DRAFT Adapted from Working with Big Ideas in Science Education